AkeelMedina22/Raasta/README.md

 # What is Raasta?

-Final Year Project for Computer Science at Habib University.
-Details coming soon.
+Raasta is an undergraduate final-year project developed by Akeel Ather Medina, Abeer Khan, Samarah Asghar Sahto, and Zoha Ovais Karim.
+This project not only demonstrates the technical skills and expertise we have accumulated throughout the duration of our studies at Habib University but also addresses a critical issue that is regularly being faced by Karachi's citizens.
 Our website is available at [Raasta](https://raasta-web.web.app).

 # Why Raasta?